BrunoCiccarino/fastvim-nvim/README.md

 <div align="center">

-**fastvim-nvim** | because like any good viking that loves gold, this colorscheme uses aurora yellow to highlight some of the more important tokens.
+**fastvim.nvim** | because like any good viking that loves gold, this colorscheme uses aurora yellow to highlight some of the more important tokens.
 </div>

 ## Plugin Support